realityforge/chef-glassfish/README.md

 - max_stack_size: The amount of stack memory to allocate to the domain in KiB.
 Defaults to 128.
 - port: the port on which the HTTP service will bind.
 Defaults to 8080.
 - extra_libraries: an array of URLs for libraries that should be added to the domains classpath.
+- extra_jvm_options: an array of extra arguments to pass the JVM.
+Defaults to [].
+- env_variables: A hash of environment variables set when running the domain.
+Defaults to {}.
 - logging_properties: a hash of properties that will be merged into logging.properties.
 Use this to send logs to syslog or graylog.
 - realm_types: an map of names to realm implementation classes that is merged into the default realm types.